cppitems/cppitems/items/011/item.md

   std::cout << std::endl;
 };
 ```
-The function now uses the `std::for_each` function template (as `std::vector` provides sufficient support for *iterators*) and used a *lambda expression* to create a *function object* `func` to implement the function to be applied to each element in the container.
+The function now uses the `std::for_each` function template (as `std::vector` provides sufficient support for *iterators*) and uses a *lambda expression* to create a *function object* `func` to implement the function to be applied to each element in the container.

 Another example of the adoption you should perform is the `populate_with_value` function template which originally looks like this:
 ```pmans